merejarvis/todosTracker/readme.md

 * Also, for cases where year is unspecified, eg "have dinner 1 apr 7pm" it will check against the current date.
 If the date has lapsed, it will save as 2019-04-01, which will make more sense when user is saving tasks near the end of the year.

 **Limitations:**
 * Currently possible to work only on user time input in am/pm format by whole hours eg. 9pm.
-Not possible to enter for eg. 21:00h, 9.30pm etc.
+Not possible to enter for eg. 21:00h, 9.30pm etc. User time input is currently required.

 * Largely dependent on user entry.
 Usage of words other than 'at' or 'on' in specifying locations/ activities will result in incorrect entries.
 Also large strings and handling locations with words 'at' or 'on' in them (eg 21 on rajah) will be incorrect.

 **Improvements:**
-* More features, ie. signin, signout, login, tasks clashing, multiple event entries
+* More features, ie. signin, signout, login, tasks clashing, sequential task entries

 * Testing or TDD approach due to user entry being in freetext form, which will lead to a more robust algorithm in breaking down the user input string

 * Data validations via model or schema methods

-* Error handling methods
+* Enhanced error handling methods